kkruecke/cplus-documentation/notes/tree234.rst

     template<typename Key, typename Value> class tree234 {

-       union KeyValue { // A union is used to hold to two types of pairs, one of which (pair) has a non-const Key; the other has a const Key. friend class tree234<Key, Value>;
+       union KeyValue { // This union is used to hold to two types of pairs: one has a non-const Key, the other a const Key.

            std::pair<Key, Value>        _pair;  // ...this eliminates constantly casting of const_cast<Key>(p.first) = some_noconst_key;
            std::pair<const Key, Value>  _constkey_pair;  // but always return this member of the union.

+         public:
            KeyValue() {}
           ~KeyValue() {}